Posted by: Northwest Eye in General on June 16, 2025

 It’s important to remember that essential oils should not replace prescribed medications.
 We recognize that potential risks, such as skin irritation and allergic reactions, should be considered carefully.
 Your well-being is our priority, and we are here to help you through this process.

-If you’re struggling with allergy-related symptoms that may lead to obstructed eye channels, over-the-counter antihistamines can be a helpful option.
+If you’re struggling with allergy-related symptoms that may lead to blocked tear ducts, over-the-counter antihistamines can be a helpful option.
 These medications work by reducing histamine levels in your body, which can alleviate swelling and congestion in your nasal passages.
-We understand that signs of an obstructed channel can be concerning, as they often include excessive watering, swelling, and frequent eye infections.
+We understand that signs of an obstructed eye channel can be concerning, as they often include excessive watering, swelling, and frequent eye infections.

 It’s important to know that there are treatment options available, ranging from medications to procedures like DCR (Dacryocystorhinostomy) for more severe cases.
 Always ensure you follow the dosage instructions on the packaging and consult with a healthcare professional if your symptoms persist.